oracle/dtrace-utils/doc/userguide/explanation/dtrace-components-and-terminology.md

 ## Probes <a id="concept_terms_probes">

 DTrace works by using *probes* that identify particular instrumentation in the kernel or within a user space application, or which can be used to identify interval counters or performance event counters.
 Events such as when particular code is run or when a specific counter is incremented cause a probe to fire and DTrace can perform functions that are bound to the event in a program or script.
 For example, a probe can fire when a particular file is opened and a DTrace program can print information related to the event that can be useful for debugging or resolving an issue.
-Equally, at the moment that DTrace starts or ends any tracing activity, the `BEGIN` and `END` probes dedicated to these actions always fire.
+Equally, at the moment that DTrace starts or ends any tracing activity, the `dtrace:::BEGIN` and `dtrace:::END` probes dedicated to these actions always fire.

 You can list all the available probes on a system by typing the following command: